Amazon has introduced passkeys. Therefore, you find here what this significant change might entail and why it aligns with Amazon's strategic moves.

-As global e-commerce behemoths continually evolve to improve user experience (UX) and security, Amazon is set to introduce passkeys — a testament to their commitment towards a seamless yet secure user journey.
+Go to AWSAs global e-commerce behemoths continually evolve to improve user experience (UX) and security, Amazon is set to introduce passkeys - a testament to their commitment towards a seamless yet secure user journey.
 With sneak peeks into their FAQs on this new feature, the industry speculates a full-fledged rollout soon.
-Here's what this significant change might entail and why it aligns with Amazon's strategic moves.
+We want you all to stay up to date on the latest developments regarding passkeys in the industry.
+Therefore, you find here what this significant change might entail and why it aligns with Amazon's strategic moves.

 Amazon's vast user base spans diverse backgrounds.
 A large segment may not be tech-savvy.
 By introducing passkeys, Amazon bridges the gap between enhanced security measures (curbing account fraud) and user-friendly interfaces.